Board of Trustees

 The Board adopted the National Association of Independent Schools (NAIS) Principles of Good Practice.
 These principles define high standards and ethical behavior in key areas of independent school operations.

 Our Board of Trustees provides strategic guidance with respect to long range planning, marketing, facilities, program & campus expansion, governance, financial assistance, development, and finance.
 The Board of Trustees relies on your support and feedback to make accurate, informed decisions.
-Should you be interested in serving on a committee, please speak to either Felice Karlitz or John Lefner.
+Should you be interested in serving on a committee, please speak to either Eileen Stone or Felice Karlitz.

 Steven Boxley; Board of Trustees member

 Steve is the President of Boxley’s Services, Inc., which has provided high-quality auto detailing, home and business cleaning, and estate sales management services to the capital region for over 50 years.
 Steve is chair of the Marketing Committee and serves on Development and Finance.

 Lisa Brown; Board of Trustees member